estimated reading time: 34 min

 Simple attack

 The attack is the basis of fencing, and without it, all other elements would not make sense.
 A simple attack performed correctly from an appropriate distance is an effective way to hit an opponent.
-Without undesirable pre-signals, it is surprising and difficult to stop with a stop-hit.
-A disadvantage of a simple attack is you need to start from a shorter distance than a compound attack.
-You have to manoeuvre your opponent into a position that you can launch an attack from threshold distance.
-He either does not notice that, or your preparations occupy him that he cannot use this moment for his own tactics.
+Without unnecessary preparation, it is surprising and difficult to stop with a stop-hit.
+The disadvantage is that to hit with high chances; you have to approach the opponent dangerously into threshold distance

 Parry-riposte